AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ---

-**Use case: Edit an elderly**
+**Use case: Edit a senior**

 **MSS**
-1. User requests to list elderly (optional)
+1. User requests to list seniors (optional)
-2. User requests to edit an elderly by index, providing one or more new field values
+2. User requests to edit a senior by index, providing one or more new field values
-3. ElderRing updates the elderly
+3. ElderRing updates the senior

 Use case ends.